nina-gleussner/habittracker/README.md

 # habittracker
 Small habittracker app.
 Used through the command line

-Setup a virtual enviroment with (pip install virtualenv) virtualenv venv
+Setup a virtual enviroment with (pip install virtualenv) virtualenv venv (while being in the folder with all the code)

 And activate it .\venv\Scripts\activate

 Install the setup.py with: pip install .

-to setup the database run the database.py script and afterwards you can load in example data by running the exampledata.py script

 call the habittracker with the command done